 She bit her lip.
 "Thor likes his coffee with four sugars, no cream."
 That was something he would not know, she thought, almost viciously.
 "Apparently he is determined to see how quickly he can rot his teeth out."

-Sif spent most of the morning out of doors – using the early hours to stalk along the mountain trails for game to feed their group that evening.
-While Jane was fine going into town to buy all they needed, Sif had no wish for the mortals to have keep up with the appetites of the Aesir – especially of Volstagg and Thor when they were determined to best one another – when there were alternate, and easier, ways to keep up with supplies.
+Sif spent most of the morning out of doors, using the early hours to stalk along the mountain trails for game to feed their group that evening.
+While Jane was content going into town to buy all they needed, Sif had no wish for the mortals to have keep up with the appetites of the Aesir – especially of Volstagg and Thor when they were determined to best one another – when there were alternate, and easier, ways to keep up with supplies.
 On a baser level, Sif appreciated the excuse for blood under her fingernails, taking from the Earth as a daughter the souls that Fjörgyn had given them all as gifts.

 She had a doe she had tracked for the better part of an hour, but in the end, she was strangely slow to take the life when the moment came.
 The doe had stayed perfectly still in the clearing, her eyes wide as if in knowing, and Sif sheathed her blade, and bowed her head to the animal; knowing as she did about the spirits who took such forms.
 Perhaps, one day, the soul would return to bless her.